 - · There is not expected to be any secondary trading market in the Shares. - · Unlike an investor in most closed-end funds, Shareholders should not expect to be able to sell their Shares regardless of how the Fund performs.
-An investment in the Fund is considered illiquid. - · If a Shareholder is able to sell its Shares outside the quarterly repurchase process, the Shareholder likely will receive less than their purchase price and the then current NAV per Share. - · An investor may pay a sales load of up to 3.00% for Class W Shares. - · Unlike most closed-end funds, the Shares are not listed on any securities exchange.
-The Fund intends to provide liquidity through quarterly offers to repurchase a limited amount of the Fund's Shares (at least 5%).

-- · There is no assurance that monthly distributions paid by the Fund will be maintained at the targeted level or that dividends will be paid at all. - The Fund's distributions may be funded from unlimited amounts of offering proceeds or borrowings, which may constitute a return of capital and reduce the amount of capital available to the Fund for investment.
+An investment in the Fund is considered illiquid. - · If a Shareholder is able to sell its Shares outside the quarterly repurchase process, the Shareholder likely will receive less than their purchase price and the then current NAV per Share. - · Unlike most closed-end funds, the Shares are not listed on any securities exchange.
+The Fund intends to provide liquidity through quarterly offers to repurchase a limited amount of the Fund's Shares (at least 5%). - · There is no assurance that monthly distributions paid by the Fund will be maintained at the targeted level or that dividends will be paid at all. - The Fund's distributions may be funded from unlimited amounts of offering proceeds or borrowings, which may constitute a return of capital and reduce the amount of capital available to the Fund for investment.
 Any capital returned to Shareholders through distributions will be distributed after payment of fees and expenses. - · A return of capital to Shareholders is a return of a portion of their original investment in the Fund, thereby reducing the tax basis of their investment.
-As a result from such reduction in tax basis, Shareholders may be subject to tax in connection with the sale of Fund Shares, even if such Shares are sold at a loss relative to the Shareholder's original investment. - · The Fund's distributions may result from expense reimbursements from CION Ares Management, LLC ("CAM" or the "Advisor"), which are subject to repayment by the Fund.
-Shareholders should understand that any such distributions are not based on the Fund's investment performance, and can only be sustained if the Fund achieves positive investment performance in future periods and/or CAM continues to make such expense reimbursements.
-Shareholders should also understand that the Fund's future repayments will reduce the distributions that a Shareholder would otherwise receive.
+As a result from such reduction in tax basis, Shareholders may be subject to tax in connection with the sale of Fund Shares, even if such Shares are sold at a loss relative to the Shareholder's original investment.

+make such expense reimbursements.
+Shareholders should also understand that the Fund's future repayments will reduce the distribution a Shareholder would otherwise receive.
 Investing in Shares involves a high degree of risk.
 See "Types of Investments and Related Risks" beginning on page 30 of this prospectus.
-The date of this prospectus is November 30, 2018.
+The date of this prospectus is December 4, 2018.